Red Star Belgrade: In popular culture

 Billy Bragg's 1991 UK top thirty hit song "Sexuality" contains the lyric "I had an uncle who once played for Red Star Belgrade."
 When interviewed many years later Bragg was asked if this was true, to which he replied that his uncle actually played for Fulham but that did not fit the rhyme with played.

 Two non-related bands, one of them from Great Yarmouth, Great Britain, and the other one from Chapel Hill, North Carolina, United States, shared the name Red Star Belgrade.

 A football club in Ecuador, in the city of Cuenca, created in 1961, is inspired in Red Star Belgrade.
 It is named CDS Estrella Roja.
 Estrella Roja is the translation and the way Red Star is known in Spanish speaking countries.
 The club crest is even the same as the one Red Star had between 1995 and 2011.

-A junior football team called 'Lenadoon Red Star' played in West Belfast, Northern Ireland, from 1972–1975 during the height of The Troubles.
+A junior football team called 'Lenadoon Red Star' played in West Belfast, Northern Ireland, from 1972 to 1975 during the height of The Troubles.
 The team wrote to Red Star Belgrade in the early 1970s, asking if they could donate any kits to the young team, but Red Star Belgrade wrote back saying they couldn't afford to send over any kits.